Simultaneously Exposing and Jamming Covert Communications via Disco Reconfigurable Intelligent Surfaces: Simulation Results and Discussion

 \textit{1) Impact of Transmit Power at Alice:} Fig.~\ref{Resfig1} illustrates the FAR and MDR at Willie (left y-axis) versus the transmit power at Alice obtained from the following benchmarks: i) the simulated FAR without DRIS (FAR W/O DRIS)~\cite{CCRef1,CCRef11} and ii) the corresponding theoretical FAR without DRIS, iii) the simulated FAR with DRIS (FAR W/ DRIS) and iv) the derived theoretical FAR with DRIS in~\eqref{FARExpre1}; v) the simulated MDR without DRIS (MDR W/O DRIS)~\cite{CCRef1,CCRef11} and vi) the corresponding theoretical MDR without DRIS; vii) the simulated MDR with DRIS (MDR W/ DRIS) and viii) the derived theoretical MDR with DRIS in~\eqref{MDRExpre}.
-The achievable rates at Bob (right y-axis) versus the transmit power at Alice are also presented in Fig.~\ref{Resfig1}, comparing the following benchmarks: i) the simulated achievable rates without DRIS (Rate W/O DRIS) and ii) the theoretical achievable rates without DRIS; and iii) the simulated achievable rates with DRIS (Rate W/ DRIS) and iv) the theoretical achievable rates with DRIS in~\eqref{SNRBobVau}.
+The achievable rates at Bob (right y-axis) versus the transmit power at Alice are also presented in Fig.~\ref{Resfig1}, comparing the following benchmarks: i) the simulated achievable rates without DRIS (Rate W/O DRIS) and ii) the theoretical achievable rates without DRIS; and iii) the simulated achievable rates with DRIS (Rate W/ DRIS) and iv) the theoretical achievable rates with DRIS based on~\eqref{SNRBobVau}.

 As illustrated in Fig.~\ref{Resfig1}, the introduction of the DRIS by Willie significantly improves his FAR and MDR.
 Meanwhile, the DRIS significantly disrupts covert communications between Alice and Bob by launching FPJ attacks.
-It is worth noting that the implementation of DRIS by Willie requires neither the CSI of Alice-Bob channel nor additional jamming power.
-Moreover, Fig.~\ref{Resfig1} verifies the validity of Theorems~\ref{Theorem11} and~\ref{Theorem2}, whose theoretical predictions match the results obtained from Monte Carlo simulations.
+As mentioned above, the use of a DRIS by Willie requires neither the CSI of the Alice-Bob channel nor additional jamming power.
+Fig.~\ref{Resfig1} also verifies the validity of Theorems~\ref{Theorem11} and~\ref{Theorem2}, whose theoretical predictions match the results obtained from Monte Carlo simulations. {An active jammer (AJ) can also be used by Willie to reduce the SJNR at Bob without requiring Bob's CSI, although this approach requires additional jamming power.
+The level of covertness diminishes as the ``difference'' between ${\mathcal{H}}_0 $ and ${\mathcal{H}}_1$ increases, as commonly measured by metrics such as the Kullback-Leibler (KL) divergence~\cite{CCRef1,CCRef2}.
+The active jamming signals are present under both ${\mathcal{H}}_0 $ and ${\mathcal{H}}_1$, and thus the AJ will not significantly decrease the detection error probabilities.
+Therefore, we only show the impact of an AJ on the communication performance metric, i.e., SJNR.
+Specifically, the AJ continuously broadcasts jamming signals~\cite{MyWCMag,DIRSTWC, TWCAnti}, such as modulated Gaussian waveforms or pseudorandom noise, and it is assumed to be deployed at the same location as the DRIS.
+In the simulations below, both low (-7 dBm) and high power (3 dBm) jamming cases are considered. }